GameDevCoder/portfolio/_clients/crooz.md

 The Controller's Animation Layers and Animation States were selectable and each animation could be easily previewed.

-The tool also featured standard media controls, time playback info and an animation loop option.
+The tool also featured standard media controls, scrubbing, time playback info and an animation loop option.

 ![](/images/clients/crooz/unite-2016-tokyo-2/Unity_Animator_Controller_Playback_Tool.png){: width="647" height="76"}